 2. Stay active

 It can be difficult to imagine going about your regular activities without your loved one by your side.
-Yet, maintaining a routine of practices you enjoy like yoga, walking or gardening can give you a reason to get out of bed and out your front door each morning.
+Yet, maintaining a routine of practices you enjoy like yoga, walking or gardening can give you a reason to get out of bed and out your front door each morning is an important activity to stay active for seniors.
 Active living can also have many life-changing benefits that encompass the five dimensions of wellness -physical, intellectual, social, emotional, and spiritual.

 3. Explore hobbies